 Here are a few common interviewing mistakes and tips on how to avoid them:

-Attitude: as a candidate, your attitude must be confident yet humble.
+As a candidate, your attitude must be confident yet humble.
 You want the job and the person who controls the job not to see any arrogance or over confidence in you.
 People who are naturally arrogant automatically believe that they know what’s best and unknowingly, this attitude creeps into the interview.

 A candidate must act interested and alert.
 It is not good manners to answer your cell phone during your interview, or stare too hard at the other person, or refuse to make eye contact.
 All these signs indicate that you just don’t care enough about the job.

-Not listening: An interviewer listens to your responses to their questions to assess your suitability.
+An interviewer listens to your responses to their questions to assess your suitability.
 If your answers indicate that you aren’t paying attention, the game is lost right there.
 Ensure that your interviewer knows you’re listening, by asking for clarifications, and providing clear answers to the point.

 It’s possible that you have gone through some negative experiences with your former or current employer.
 However, don’t let your resentments color your tone.
 If asked why you’re quitting, state your reason in a manner that’s acceptable.

 Let your interviewer lead the conversation.
-Don’t talk to much and answer questions that were not asked.
+Don’t talk too much and answer questions that were not asked.
 Follow their lead and mimic their tone and pacing.
 To develop rapport be attentive to their body language and facial expressions.
 If you are unsure of an answer you provide, ask them if that answered their question.

-Winging it: If you aren’t great in interviews, or find you are never making it to second or third rounds, it may be time you enlist the services of a Career Coach.
+If you aren’t great in interviews or find you are never making it to second or third rounds, it may be time you enlist the services of a Career Coach.
 They can put you through mock interviews and educate you on how to handle various interviewing styles.
 It will provide insight into both your interviewing strengths and weaknesses.
 The practice will help your confidence level during your next interview.

-Anjela Mangrum is the founder of Mangrum Career Solutions Inc. MCS partners with industrial and machining manufacturing businesses to source and secure mid-to-upper level talent for operations, supply chain, and engineering positions.
+By Anjela Mangrum, the founder of Mangrum Career Solutions Inc. MCS partners with industrial and automation manufacturing businesses to source and secure transformational leaders for critical hiring needs in Operations and Supply Chain.
 They work to empower individual job seekers by helping them gain a competitive edge in their job search.
-For hiring needs contact Anjela at 513.753.3813 x101.
+For hiring needs contact Anjela at 513.753.3813 x17.